 The market price of our common stock has historically experienced and may continue to experience significant volatility.
-From January 1, 2015 through November 15, 2016, the market price of our common stock has fluctuated from a high of \$2.01 per share to a low of \$0.31 per share.
+From January 1, 2015 through December 9, 2016, the market price of our common stock has fluctuated from a high of \$2.01 per share to a low of \$0.31 per share.
 Our progress in developing our product candidates, the impact of government regulations on our products and industry, the potential sale of a large volume of our common stock by stockholders, our quarterly operating results, changes in general conditions in the economy or the financial markets and other developments affecting us or our competitors could cause the market price of our common stock to fluctuate substantially with significant market losses.
-If our stockholders sell a substantial number of shares of common stock, especially if those sales are made during a short period of time, those sales could adversely affect the market price of our common stock and could impair our ability to raise capital.
+If our stockholders sell a substantial number of shares of common stock and could impair our ability to raise capital.
 In addition, in recent years, the stock market has experienced significant price and volume fluctuations.
-This volatility has affected the market prices of securities issued by many companies for reasons unrelated to their operating performance and may adversely affect the price of our common stock.
+This volatility has affected the market price of our common stock.
 In addition, we could be subject to a securities class action litigation as a result of volatility in the price of our stock, which could result in substantial costs and diversion of management's attention and resources and could harm our stock price, business, prospects, results of operations and financial condition.